tsuereth/glog/content/post/2020/04/26_fallout4.md

 This is but one example of the over-overloaded base-building interface mess, and the payoff at the end of this learning curve isn't really worthwhile.
 Placing structures "neatly" is a fiddly exercise in frustration, so making anything aesthetically-satisfying is an inordinate amount of work.
 The overwhelming majority of building options have no gameplay effect whatsoever; I never placed <i>any</i> furniture except beds, and storage containers.
 Managing raw material inventory between multiple settlements is a ridiculous chore, <i>even with</i> the Supply Lines skill, which is locked behind an optional perk!
 And if you do decide to <i>care</i> about your settlers and their depressing living conditions, you'd better be prepared to frequently drop what you're doing and fast-travel to a settlement that's come "under attack."

-{{% game "The Elder Scrolls V: Skyrim - Hearthfire" %}}Hearthfire{{% /game %}}'s purely dialog-selection-based construction options were more satisfying than this under-baked, underwhelming feature set.
-And while I appreciate the premise of "rebuilding" the wasteland, Fallout 4's workshops are a poor execution of that idea; it doesn't feel like I'm restoring the Commonwealth as much as it feels like I'm playing a shitty hacked-together version of {{% tag "The Sims" %}}The Sims{{% /tag %}}.
+[Hearthfire](game:The Elder Scrolls V: Skyrim - Hearthfire)'s purely dialog-selection-based construction options were more satisfying than this under-baked, underwhelming feature set.
+And while I appreciate the premise of "rebuilding" the wasteland, Fallout 4's workshops are a poor execution of that idea; it doesn't feel like I'm restoring the Commonwealth as much as it feels like I'm playing a shitty hacked-together version of <tag:The Sims>.

 Base-building also highlights how underdeveloped this game's inventory-management tools are.
-And I mean ... trying to organize your stuff in {{% game "The Elder Scrolls V: Skyrim" %}}Skyrim{{% /game %}} was already pretty goddamn awful, but some of that felt like "my fault" for my pack-rat, virtual-hoarder playstyle.
+And I mean ... trying to organize your stuff in [Skyrim](game:The Elder Scrolls V: Skyrim) was already pretty goddamn awful, but some of that felt like "my fault" for my pack-rat, virtual-hoarder playstyle.
 Bafflingly, Fallout 4 introduces no mechanical or design changes to solve this problem; instead, it <i>incentivizes hoarding</i> by making settlement upgrades cost "junk."
 Oh, and not just settlement upgrades -- weapon and armor crafting <i>also</i> requires junk, including a few resources that are consistently hard-to-find (looking at you, <a href="https://fallout.fandom.com/wiki/Adhesive_(Fallout_4)">adhesive</a>).

 So to invest in the game's crafting systems, you'll need to meticulously explore and loot dungeons for crafting materials, consume a significant amount of your precious carrying capacity with <i>literal junk</i>, and make frequent pit-stops back to base for unloading said junk.
 This routine makes the <a href="https://fallout.fandom.com/wiki/Strong_Back">Strong Back</a> level 4 perk the most valuable character upgrade in the game.